MrPeare/MrPeare/README.md

 - 👋 Hi, I’m @MrPeare
 - 👀 I’m interested in Php and Python
-- 🌱 I’m currently learning Php
+- 🌱 I’m currently learning Php and Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sguardian153@gmail.com

 <!---